tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 If the specified compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].
 If the specified compression algorithm is brotli, the Certificate message MUST be compressed with the Brotli compression algorithm as defined in [RFC7932].
+If the specified compression algorithm is zstd, the Certificate message MUST be compressed with the Zstandard compression algorithm as defined in [RFC8478].

 If the received CompressedCertificate message cannot be decompressed, the connection MUST be torn down with the "bad_certificate" alert.